vippsas/vipps-ecom-api/vipps-ecom-api.md

 * Vipps requires a minimum version of the phone's operating system.
 At the time of writing this is iOS 12 (from 2018) or Android 6 (from 2015).
 If the user has an older version of the operating system, Vipps can not be used.
+  The merchant must keep track of this by checking the Apple App Store and Google Play.

 Because of the above our general recommnendation is to _not use `isApp`, but leave this to Vipps, and let the automatic work for you.